ahmedkheiri/CoSPLib/README.md

 3. **Review and Adjustments:**
    The system generates the optimised schedule, which is then exported back into Excel.
 Users can easily review the generated schedule, make any necessary adjustments, observe the impact on the schedule quality, and finalise the conference plan.

+## Terminology

+- **Submission:** A formal event that requires scheduling at a conference (e.g., paper, presentation, tutorial, workshop, etc.).
+- **Track:** A group of submissions with similar subject (e.g., stream, subject area, topic, etc.).
+- **Time slot:** A fixed predefined amount of time available for presentation (e.g., 15 minutes, 20 minutes, etc.).
+- **Session:** A certain time period of the conference that consists of a number of time slots (e.g., the duration of a session consisting of 4 time slots is 1 hour, assuming each time slot is 15 minutes).

+## Constraints Available

+Users are able to select the constraints to include during the schedule optimisation by assigning a weight value to each constraint (see [Parameters](#parameters)).
+The following constraints are available to select from:

+- **Presenters' conflicts:** In many conferences, authors are allowed to present more than one submission.
+This is resolved by either scheduling such submissions within the same room of a session or within different sessions (or time slots).
+Users can select between session or time slot level conflict resolution (see [Submissions](#submissions)).

+- **Presenters' preferences:** These are requests received from presenters in which they either express a preferred session to present their submission or declare their unavailability to present at specific sessions (see [Submissions](#submissions)).

+- **Presenters' time zones:** On the occasion of an online or hybrid conference, presenters may request the consideration of time zone differences upon scheduling (see [Submissions](#submissions) & [Sessions](#sessions)).

+- **Rooms preferences:** Sometimes presenters may request to present their submission at a specific room for various reasons.
+Some examples are that a room may provide specific facilities which others do not provide, and some rooms may be easier to access in comparison to others (see [Submissions](#submissions)).

+- **Attendees' conflicts:** Some conferences collect preferences from attendees regarding which submissions they would prefer to attend.
+In such cases, an attendee conflict occurs when two preferred submissions of an attendee are scheduled in parallel.
+This is resolved in the same way as presenters' conflicts, and users can select between session or time slot level conflict resolution (see [Submissions](#submissions)).

+- **Rooms capacities:** Users can express preferences regarding the scheduling of tracks into rooms by setting appropriate penalty values (see [Tracks & Rooms](#tracks_rooms)).

+- **Similar tracks:** Sometimes, conferences have a number of tracks which are similar with the potential of attracting the interest of the same audience.
+Users can define which tracks are similar to avoid having them scheduled in parallel by setting appropriate penalty values (see [Similar Tracks](#similar_tracks)).

+- **Parallel tracks:** This constraint avoids scheduling the same track in parallel.

+- **Session hopping:** Having a track scheduled in multiple rooms is inconvenient for the participants as they would have to switch rooms frequently.
+This constraint minimises the number of rooms that each track utilises.

+- **Track chairs' conflicts:** Tracks are usually chaired by a person who might be also a presenter and/or an attendee at a conference.
+A track chair conflict occurs when either a track chair is responsible for two tracks which are scheduled in parallel or a track chair is also a presenter or an attendee of a submission belonging to another track which is scheduled in parallel (see [Tracks](#tracks)).

+- **Tracks' scheduling preferences:** Users can express preferences regarding the scheduling of tracks into sessions by setting appropriate penalty values (see [Tracks & Sessions](#tracks_sessions)).

+- **Rooms unavailability:** Sometimes, certain rooms might be unavailable for utilisation during certain sessions.
+Users can define which rooms are unavailable during certain sessions by setting appropriate penalty values (see [Sessions & Rooms](#sessions_rooms)).

+- **Consecutive tracks:** This constraint aims to schedule tracks in a consecutive manner.

+- **Submission's Order:** Users can define the scheduling order of submissions within their tracks.